emit-rs/emit/book/src/producing-events/logging/levels.md

 // The `FromStr` impl here is primitive, but makes the `FromValue` impl able
-// to parse levels supplied as strings impl FromStr for MyLevel {
+// to parse levels supplied as strings impl std::str::FromStr for MyLevel {
     type Err = String;

     fn from_str(s: &str) -> Result<Self, Self::Err> {